richaj18/PLL_8x/README.md

 There are two inputs to it - the reference signal from the Quartz crystal and the output signal from the VCO. <br>
 It detects the phase difference between the two. <br>

-For this we can use the XOR gate but it is not an optimum solution as it is not able to dtect the difference at npie, <br>
+For this we can use the XOR gate but it is not an optimum solution as it is not able to detect the difference at nπ, <br>
 also it gets locked into the harmonics of the refernce signal.<br>

 Thus, we use a sequential circuit for the same using the D flip flop. <br>